Lord Jeffrey Amherst might be considered the 18th century poster child for white supremacy culture, yet he is still honored today….

 As an initiative to change the name of Port-la-Joye–Fort Amherst National Historic Site on Prince Edwards Island in Canada. is being debated, a researcher weighs in on the history of Jeffery Amherst.

-Mi’kmaq elders and the Mi’kmaq Confederacy of P.E.I. have raised questions about the honouring of Amherst, by naming sites after him — arguing he was not only an enemy of Indigenous people, but worse.
+Mi’kmaq elders and the Mi’kmaq Confederacy of Prince Edwards Island, Canada, have raised questions about the honouring of Amherst, by naming sites after him — arguing he was not only an enemy of Indigenous people, but worse.

 To say Amherst was a decorated military man would be an understatement.
 He was a Field Marshal in the British Army.
 He served during the Seven Years’ War in New France or modern day Nova Scotia.
 He also held the offices of Governor of Quebec as well as Crown Governor of Virginia and was named a Lord.